arunkumar-mk19/CheatSheets/README.md

-# My Cheat Codes
+# My Cheat Codes and Article references

-Cheat codes and functions used different platforms.
+Cheat codes and functions used in different languages and blog article references for coding.

 ### Available for:
 ---